simp/local_security_policy/README.md

 ## How this works
-The local_security_policy works by using `secedit /export` to export a list of currently set policies.
-The module will then take the user defined resource and compare the values against the exported policies.
+The `local_security_policy` module works by using `secedit /export` to export a list of currently set policies.
+The module will then take the user defined resources and compare the values against the exported policies.
 If the values on the system do not match the defined resource, the module will run `secedit /configure` to configure the policy on the system.
 If the policy already exists on the system no change will be made.

 In order to make setting these polices easier, this module has extracted some of the difficult to lookup or remember pieces of a policy and placed them in a map for easy translation and value conversion.
-This means that you only need to remember the user instead of the sid value, as well as the policy description instead of the special key that needs to be set.
+This means that you only need to remember the user or group name instead of the SID value, as well as the policy description instead of the special key that needs to be set.
 The mappings below define how this translation works.
 If there is no map for your policy you will need to add to `lib/puppet_x/lsp/security_policy.rb`

 ```